Code of Conduct

 5. Reporting and Accountability

-If you feel unsafe, witness a violation of this code, or have any concerns, please speak to Teja or Gareth directly or email info@improving-playfully.com.
+If you feel unsafe, witness a violation of this code, or have any concerns, please speak to Teja, Fernanda or Gareth directly or email info@improving-playfully.com.
 You can also submit a report through our online form.

 • All reports will be handled with discretion and a focus on the safety of the affected party.